 cd backend

-Initializing a virtual environment’ means the ability to isolate your Python development projects from the system installed in Python, including other Python environments and dependability.
-This gives you full control of your project and makes it easily reproducible.
-Execute the following command to achieve this:
+Initializing a virtual environment means isolating your Python development projects from the system installed in Python, including other Python environments and dependability.

-python -m venv venv
+Python -m venv venv

-Step 3: Activate the Virtual Environment
+Step 3: Activate the virtual environment

 For Windows: